-From August 2021, you can access the funded hours in the term after your child’s 3rd birthday.
+You can access the funded hours from the term after your child’s 3rd birthday.
 Please use the table below to check eligibility.

 When you can access your child's entitlement

 |Birth date|| Eligible from|